ankowals/saf/README.md

 Before each scenario execution so called @Before and @After hooks are run.

-In @Before hook we create context, read framewowrk and SUT configurtion, create test data storage, evaluate macros.
+In @Before hook we create context, read framework and SUT configurtion, create test data storage, evaluate macros.

 It will also find local configuration files and load them for usage in steps.There is no need to do that in seperate steps or Background scenario.